PhotoToolsPhotoTools

 What background should a UK passport photo have?

 A plain light-grey or cream background — not pure white, and with no patterns, shadows, or objects behind you.
+Pure white is the U.S. standard; UK applications prefer a slightly off-white.

 Can I wear glasses in a UK passport photo?